StableCoder/vulkan-mini-libs/README.md

 For example, all of the following conver to VK_IMAGE_LAYOUT_GENERAL:
 `vk imAGE_LayOut GenerAL`, `VK_IMAGE_LAYOUT_GENERAL`,`GENERAL`, `   General `

+Also, to assist with forward and backwards compatability, all the vendor tags are stripped from the typenames and values, since they can be removed in later versions leading to incompatability issues.

 ## Program Arguments
 ### -h, --help
 Help blurb